buhrmi/buhrmi/README.md

 ## Old portfolio stuff

-Stemming from my time as web developer, the projects below are all copyrighted by [CDMN GmbH](https://cdmn.de) and their respective clients.
+The projects below are all copyrighted by [CDMN GmbH](https://cdmn.de) and their respective clients.

 ### 2023